Truth or Dare by Madonna: Background

 In November 2011, Madonna announced plans of launching her own global lifestyle brand, called Truth or Dare by Madonna; it is her second lifestyle brand following Material Girl with her daughter Lourdes.
 The architect of the brand is "MG Icon" which is a joint venture between Iconix Brand Group Inc., Madonna and her manager Guy Oseary.
 The chief executive officer of Iconix Brand Group, Neil Cole, felt that there is enough interest behind fashion brands introduced by Madonna.
-Drawing the example of the Material Girl brand—which was already a commercial success—Cole believed that there would be high demand for a brand that is endoresed solely by Madonna.
+Drawing the example of the Material Girl brand—which was already a commercial success—Cole believed that there would be high demand for a brand that is endorsed solely by Madonna.
 Truth or Dare would be initially launched with handbags, footwear, accessories, intimates and fragrances.
 Since the Material Girl clothing was aimed at teenagers, Madonna's target for the brand was women in the age range of 27–50.
 In an interview with Women's Wear Daily, Madonna stated her inspiration behind the name Truth or Dare:

 Over the past several years, I have been approached countless times to create my own brand.
 The timing is right and I have found great partners in Iconix, who can help translate my vision to reality.
 I have always been obsessed by fragrance and for years wanted to create something personal that was an expression of me but that other people could relate to as well.
 Something honest, and yet daring, hence the name Truth or Dare.